USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

     - cti_bca_fleet_totals.csv which contains total results for all vehicles by calendar year/model year/age.
     - summary_log.csv which contains the version number of the tool, date and time statistics for the run and input file data specific to the run.

-A folder called "run_results" will be created within the outputs folder that contains the output files described above.
+A folder called "run_results" will be created within the specific run's output folder that contains the output files described above.
 A subfolder called "figures" will be created where figures are saved.
 A folder called "modified_inputs" is also created which holds modified versions of the input files.
 Those modifications include reshaping of the input files along with conversions of the dollar-based inputs into a consistent dollar basis.
-A folder called "run_inputs" is also created which holds a direct copy/paste of all input files used for the given run.
+A folder called "run_inputs" is also created which holds a direct copy/paste of all input files used for the given run (those specified in Input_Files.csv).
 A folder called "code" is also created which holds a direct copy/paste of all files in the cti_bca_tool package folder (i.e., the python code).

 Note that outputs are saved to an outputs folder that will be created (if it does not already exist) in the parent directory of the directory in which the code resides.